-Events, Spring 2016
+Events, Spring 2017

-- Gallery discussion Susan Willson and students, Monday, March 14, at 4:30 p.m., with reception to follow
+- Gallery discussion with Meg Chandler '17, Tuesday, March 14, at 4:30 p.m., with reception to follow

-- Opening reception, Friday, April 29, at 5:00 p.m., part of the 2016 Festival of Scholarship and Creativity
+- Opening reception, Friday, April 28, at 5:00 p.m.

 Poetry for Peace

-- Monday, February 22, Gallery
+- February 20

 Please come to read a poem you've written, a poem by a favorite poet, or just to listen to poems on a different theme.
 And bring your friends!
 You are welcome to read poems in languages other than English, but you should provide an English translation as well.
 Because we believe the empathetic community created by sharing ANY kind of poetry can lead to peace and social justice, we welcome all poems, not just those that touch directly on those themes.
-Poetry for Peace readings are eligible for the First Year Cup.

-Visit Poetry for Peace is active on Facebook!
+Visit Poetry for Peace on Facebook!